zackforbing/ruby-submissions/1510/12_the_pivot.md

 Production Link:

 Technical Notes:
-Client Notes:
+Client Notes: Really solid product.
+Added maps, optional OAuth login, Emails, and a scheduler

 ### Scores

 #### Client Scores

-* Completion:
+* Completion: 3: Team completed all the user stories and requirements set by the client.
-* Organization:
+* Organization: 4: Team used a project management tool and updated their progress in real-time.
-* User Experience:
+* User Experience: 4: Project exhibits a production-ready and polished UX.
-* Extensions:
+* Extensions: 4: Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature.
+Developers explored concepts and technologies outside the scope of the curriculum.

 #### Technical Scores